 You’re exhausted, I get it, so am I. Too much to take in?
 Bookmark us, read us couple hours later again maybe?
 Anyway let me sum it all up.

 CounterMail isn’t exactly free; although it does have a free trial-period of 7 days.
-It uses OpenPGP-4096 bit encryptions; one of the most secure encryptions known to man.
+It uses OpenPGP-4096 bit encryption; one of the most secure encryption known to man.

 As for the features, offers a lot of customization options for the E-mails, has a filter, headers are anonymous, doesn’t store any logs whatsoever and supports computers as well as iOS and Android devices.
 Users can even create anonymous forms using the service.

 It also uses disk-less storage which basically means the E-mails are stored on CD-ROMs, if and when someones tries to get unauthorized access to them, they’re deleted beyond any possibility of recovery.
 Also provides IMAP servers.

 It also provides users with “identities” which all seem different to the E-mail senders but the E-mails arrive in the same Countermail account for you.

 The only major setback is that the other person you’re communicating with must also be a OpenPGP-mail user.
 They also have plans to launch their own chat clients, time-delay feature and temporary one-time messages.